evolvingstuff/vdw2/content/posts/berberine-an-antioxidant-that-activates-the-vitamin-d-receptor-many-studies.md

 #### VitaminDWiki - [Vitamin D Receptor](/categories/vitamin-d-receptor) activation can be increased in 16 ways

- **<a href="/posts/resveratrol-overview-omega-3-many-benefits-include-helping-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Resveratrol)),  ((Overview: Omega-3 many benefits include helping vitamin D">Omega-3</a>,  <a href="/posts/magnesium-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Magnesium and Vitamin D">Magnesium</a>,  <a href="/posts/zinc-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Zinc and Vitamin D">Zinc</a>,   <a href="/posts/quercetin-flavonoid-helps-activate-the-vitamin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Quercetin (flavonoid) helps activate the Vitamin D receptor – March 2016">Quercetin</a>,   [non-daily Vit D](/categories/better-than-daily),  <a href="/posts/curcumin-may-increase-vitamin-d-in-tissues-activates-vitamin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Curcumin may increase Vitamin D in tissues (activates Vitamin D Receptor) – Dec 2010">Curcumin</a>,   <span>[tiki-index.php?page_id=14758]</span>,  intense exercise, <a href="/posts/14th-activator-of-the-vitamin-d-receptor-butyrate-from-gut-bacteria-or-supplement" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)">Butyrate</a>   <a href="/posts/vdr-activators-include-sulforaphane-and-curcumin" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: VDR activators include sulforaphane and curcumin – June 2020">Sulforaphane</a>   Ginger,   Essential oils, etc  Note: The founder of VitaminDWiki uses 10 of the 16 known VDR activators**
+ **<a href="/posts/resveratrol-overview-omega-3-many-benefits-include-helping-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Resveratrol)),  ((Overview: Omega-3 many benefits include helping vitamin D">Omega-3</a>,  <a href="/posts/magnesium-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Magnesium and Vitamin D">Magnesium</a>,  <a href="/posts/zinc-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Zinc and Vitamin D">Zinc</a>,   <a href="/posts/quercetin-flavonoid-helps-activate-the-vitamin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Quercetin (flavonoid) helps activate the Vitamin D receptor – March 2016">Quercetin</a>,   [non-daily Vit D](/categories/better-than-daily),  <a href="/posts/curcumin-may-increase-vitamin-d-in-tissues-activates-vitamin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Curcumin may increase Vitamin D in tissues (activates Vitamin D Receptor) – Dec 2010">Curcumin</a>,   <a href="/posts/berberine" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 14758">Berberine</a>,  intense exercise, <a href="/posts/14th-activator-of-the-vitamin-d-receptor-butyrate-from-gut-bacteria-or-supplement" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)">Butyrate</a>   <a href="/posts/vdr-activators-include-sulforaphane-and-curcumin" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: VDR activators include sulforaphane and curcumin – June 2020">Sulforaphane</a>   Ginger,   Essential oils, etc  Note: The founder of VitaminDWiki uses 10 of the 16 known VDR activators**

 ---